Emma:'John, can I have a quick word?'

 John:'Yes, I can explain what happened.
 We still haven't finished them yet.
 I'm really sorry.
 I'll make sure they are completed and they'll be in the report by the end of the day.'

 Emma:'Thank you.
 I've looked at how you've explained things on the report.
-And for me, it doesn't seem very clear.
+And for me, it doesn't seem very clear what you are trying to say.
 How do you think it could be improved?'

 John:'It seems fine to me.'